our-story-media/ourstory-resources/doc_gen/materials/README.md

 ## Information Pamphlet

-This `tri-fold` pamphlet is designed to give an outline of the Our Story process for high-level information only.
+This `tri-fold` pamphlet is designed to give an outline of the Indaba process for high-level information only.
 To be printed on A4 and folded into a booklet.

 <el-dropdown split-button type="danger"><a href="https://github.com/our-story-media/ourstory-resources/blob/master/branding/booklet/brochure-en.pdf">Information Pamphlet (en)</a>
 <el-dropdown-menu slot="dropdown">